euan-forrester/save-file-converter/README.md

 Production instance found at https://savefileconverter.com

-Instructions:
-1. Find the file you want to convert
-2. Choose which kind of file it is from the top of the window
-3. Click the arrow for which way you want to do the conversion
-4. Choose the file to convert
-5. Change the output filename if necessary
-6. Click Convert!

 ## Upcoming features

 - Be able to autodetect the format of a given save file (note that raw files need their size checked, unrecognized size means invalid file)